tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Battery powered devices need to wake up by pressing the button.
 This makes sure that the Thing is correctly initialized and all supported channels are created. openHAB will kill the item linkage.
 At a minimum you should restart the binding on the openHAB console if you don't want to re-discover the things.

+## Discovery

+In general devices need to be powered to be discovered by the binding.
+The binding uses mDNS to discover the Shelly devices.
+They periodically announce their presence, which is used by the binding to find them on the local network.

+Sometimes you need to run the manual discovery multiple times until you see all your devices.

 ### Password Protected Devices